Reading Comprehension and Vocabulary are Connected

 - Play games with words.

-Scholar Within’s Summer Reading Program provides a variety of activities throughout the week that improve vocabulary and comprehension skills.
+Scholar Within’s Online Reading Program provides a variety of activities throughout the week that improve vocabulary and comprehension skills.
 One of the many activities is to use our special story cards and storyboards to draw about what you read.
 Another activity is to play a weekly card game.
 The card games rotate each week from word structure games that build vocabulary to specific vocabulary games that build word associations.
 Game playing allows for learning and practicing vocabulary in a relaxed setting.
 Eric Jensen, author of Brain-Based Learning, (1997) states, “Through visual and kinesthetic methods you’ll increase student performance.”
 Games do just that!

 What do Parents Say?